By Ajahn Sumedho

 terms of your accomplishments.
 But here we think that

 it is very bad taste; it’s embarrassing.
-You never see
+You never seethat would be bragging.
+Here in Britain, it’s very bad

 in an English home people putting their framed